- Modern styling with a generous range of on-board technology

 - Ride can be a little unsettling especially on uneven ground

-The Mitsubishi Outlander PHEV has led the way in plug-in technology across the SUV sector and the all-new 2019 model picks up the baton and runs with it.
+The Mitsubishi Outlander PHEV has led the way in plug-in technology across the SUV sector and 2019 model picks up the baton and runs with it.

 The performance capabilities have been improved thanks to the introduction of a new 2.4-litre petrol engine and there’s a whole host of improvements such as better soundproofing, steering and larger disc brakes that result in a more refined and safer vehicle all round.